 [I]t shall not be an unlawful employment practice for an employer to apply different standards of compensation, or different terms, conditions, or privileges of employment pursuant to a bona fide seniority or merit system . . . provided that such differences are not the result of an intention to discriminate because of race, color, religion, sex, or national origin . . ..

 Bona fide seniority systems are valid under Title VII pursuant to 42 U.S.C. § 2000e-2(h), even though such systems may perpetuate pre-Act discrimination.
 See Int’l.
 Bhd. of Teamsters v.
 United States, 431 U.S. 324, 348-55 (1977).
 Seniority systems do not violate Title VII even if they have a disproportionate effect on a protected group, so long as they are not intentionally discriminatory.
 See Pullman-Standard v.
 Swint, 456 U.S. 273, 289 (1982); Balint v.
 Carson City, 180 F.3d 1047, 1051 (9th Cir.
 1999) (noting that under Title VII, “seniority systems are a valid method of providing different levels of compensation and privileges, even if they have a discriminatory impact on employees”).
 A seniority system is not illegal provided it is not the result of an intent to discriminate on prohibited grounds; the issue of intent is a necessary element of a Title VII action challenging the seniority system and is not merely an affirmative defense to such a challenge.
 See Lorance v.
-AT&T Technologies, Inc., 490 U.S. 900, 905 (1989) (ruling on filing period for timely charge superseded by statute as stated in Ledbetter v.
+AT&T Techs., Inc., 490 U.S. 900, 905 (1989) (ruling on filing period for timely charge superseded by statute as stated in Ledbetter v.

 Goodyear Tire & Rubber Co., 550 U.S. 618, 628 (2007)); AT&T Corp. v.
 Hulteen, 556